Nikos Sevastopoulos: AEK Athens

-His spell in South Africa increased the spite of Maropoulos towards him and his sideline from AEK, as long as his term in the army lasted, was at total.
-In April 1967 after was dismissed from, he left for South Africa again planning a permanent stay.
-However, the Coup d'état of 21 April and the consolidation of the military dictatorship which resulted in the removal of Maropoulos as the selector of the national team and with the delay in the process of issuing a green card for his stay in the country and after months of waiting in Zimbabwe and Zambia, he returned to Greece in the summer 1968.
+His spell in South Africa increased the spite of Maropoulos towards him and his sideline from AEK continued for as long as his term in the army.
+In April 1967 after was released from military service, he left for South Africa again, planning for a permanent stay.
+However, the Coup d'état of 21 April and the consolidation of the military dictatorship, which resulted in the removal of Maropoulos as the selector of the national team and with the delay in the process of issuing a green card for his stay in the country and after months of waiting in Zimbabwe and Zambia, he returned to Greece on 9 June 1968.

-The manager of the yellow-blacks at the time, Branko Stanković, was impressed by his football skills and gave him a place in the squad.
+The manager of the yellow-blacks, Branko Stanković was impressed by his skills and gave him a place in the squad.
 He quickly became part of the main squad and was one of their main players in their course to the quarter-finals of the European Cup, scoring in the first quarter-final against Spartak Trnava at Spartak Stadium on 26 February 1969, the day he celebrated his 24th birthday.
 The difficulty in the payments of the players on the part of the then management caused a new reaction by Sevastopoulos who again sought to leave for Cape Town.
 The junta commissioner who had been placed by the regime in the club initially withheld his passport, preventing him until April 1969.
-Then he managed to leave and remained in South Africa until the September of the same year.
+Then he managed to leave and remained in South Africa until 15 September of the same year.
 His return to Nea Filadelfeia was met with closed doors.
 Stanković had realized that he was dealing with an unprofessional and undisciplined footballer and despite his stunning performances, he terminated his contract with the club.

 Later career

-He continued his career at Vyzas Megara.
-In the summer 1974 he decided traveled to Canada to play with Toronto Homer, under the name "Gus Hatoupis".
+On 24 September Sevastopoulos signed Vyzas Megara alongside his teammates at AEK, Christos Antonopoulos and Dimitris Kyrmizas.
+In the summer 1974 he moved to Canada in order to play for Toronto Homer, under the name "Gus Hatoupis".
 In 1975, he was acquired by league rivals Windsor Stars where he appeared in eight matches.
 He was shortly released by Windsor as the Ontario Soccer Association notified the club over the confusion of his playing name.
 In 1976, he signed with Toronto Metros-Croatia of the North American Soccer League, where he had the chance to play alongside Eusébio and made three appearances.
 Throughout his short tenure with Toronto he was deemed as an ineligible player by the Canadian Soccer Association as he was registered under his legal name, which caused a problem with the HFF, as he failed to get permission to play abroad.
 After the impeachment of Vyzas to FIFA, he returned back to the club of Megara, where he played until 1981 when he retired, at the age of 36.